-Look for a container which is safe for holding flammable liquids and take it with you to the nearest gas station to buy some diesel or kerosene, whichever is cheaper or available.
+Look for a container which is safe for holding flammable liquids and take it with you to the nearest gas station to buy some diesel.

 The ideal container should hold at least five gallons of fuel.
 Since you do not know how long the heating oil company will take to deliver the fuel, you should buy as much diesel as possible.

 The more fuel you get, the better.
 If you cannot find a suitable container, you can use a camping water jug, but you cannot use it for camping afterward.
 Diesel will help you get by until you can schedule a regular home heating fuel delivery.

 Step 3: Fill Up Your Oil Tank

 When you get back home, fill up your oil tank with the diesel and give it 10 minutes to settle in the tank.
 This will allow any sediments and impurities to settle at the bottom of the tank, thereby giving the fuel intake line access to clean fuel.

 Restarting the furnace can be as simple as pushing the red reset button on your furnace.
 You may need to press the reset button several times to bleed the fuel line and restart your furnace.
 Once the heater has turned on, your home will be heated normally.
 The fuel should be enough to last you until the heating oil company delivers the heating oil you ordered.